vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

 Immediately after you deploy vSphere Integrated Containers Registry, can you configure the registry to use an external LDAP or Active Directory server  to authenticate users.
 If you implement LDAP authentication, users whose credentials are stored by the external LDAP or Active Directory server can log in to vSphere Integrated Containers Registry directly.
 In this case, you do not need to create user accounts locally.

 **IMPORTANT**: The option to switch from local user management to LDAP authentication is only available while the local database is empty.
 If you start to populate the database with users and projects, the option to switch to LDAP authentication is disabled.
 If you want to implement LDAP authentication, you must enable this option when you first log in to a new registry instance.

-For information about enabling LDAP authentication, see [Configure a Registry](configure_registry.md).

 ## What Is vSphere Integrated Containers Registry? <a id="whats_registry"></a>